 - Vanessa Davies, Non executive director

 - High Court

 - Operational Support

-Teams in Serious Casework investigate and prosecute cases that need special knowledge or experience.
+Teams in Specialist Casework investigate and prosecute cases that need special knowledge or experience.
 Examples include environmental crime, organised crime, the investigation of sudden or unexplained deaths, and appeals.

 Serious Casework also includes High Court teams.
 The most serious crimes in Scotland are dealt with by the High Court.
 These include murder, sexual offences, and cold cases.

 The Local Court function prosecutes cases in Justice of the Peace and Sheriff Courts.